carleshf/carleshf.github.io/_posts/2016-08-18-using-bash-to-download-files-from-url-list.md

 ---
 published: true
+title: Using bash to download files from a list of URLs
+category: blog
 layout: post
-category: blog
-title: Using bash to download files from url list
+author: carleshf
+tags:
+  - bash
 ---

 Today I need to download a large list of files.
 So I put all the URLs in a file (called `url`) and iterate of it in bash to download them by `wget`: